Air Fryer Disadvantages: 8 Honest Problems Nobody Talks About

 3. Takes Up Precious Counter Space

 An average air fryer measures 30 cm wide, 30 cm deep, and 35 cm tall.
 That is a significant chunk of counter space in a small Indian kitchen.
-Unlike a pressure cooker or kadhai that can be stored in a cabinet, most people leave the air fryer on the counter because it is too bulky to move in and out daily.
+A pressure cooker or kadhai tucks into a cabinet.
+An air fryer is too bulky to move daily, so most people leave it on the counter.

 Indian kitchens are typically smaller than Western kitchens.
 Between the mixer grinder, pressure cooker, microwave, and water purifier, counter space is already tight.
 Adding an air fryer means something else has to go.
 Before buying, measure your counter and make sure you have the space.